GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerAgingDetail.md

 ![](/images/L-Dev-CustAgingDetail/05.jpg)
 <br>

-**Step 5:** Click the trash can icon on the far right of the Interject_LocalTimeZoneOffset to delete it.
+**Step 5:** Click the trash **<font size="+1">&#x1F5D1;</font>** can icon on the far right of the Interject_LocalTimeZoneOffset to delete it.
 You are going to a use a different System Parameter for this data portal to illustrate a new System Parameter that has not been presented in previous examples.

 ![](/images/L-Dev-CustAgingDetail/06.jpg)
 <br>